 - Course syllabus

 EXAM DATES FOR Fall 2018 BY EXAM NUMBER

 If you are unable to attend class on any exam day you must notify Dr. Eisenhart before the exam or a make-up may be denied.

 Do not plan to leave for Thanksgiving break until after class on Wednesday, November 21.

 TENTATIVE SCHEDULE BY WEEK NUMBER

-- multiplying and dividing signed numbers, and fall break
+- More signed numbers, division by zero, and fall break

 - Final Exam

 Monday, October 28 is the last day a student can process an official withdrawal from a class to avoid a failing grade.